AlchemyCMS/alchemy-guides/guides/pages.md

 bin/rails g alchemy:page_layouts --skip
 ~~~

-Using the example above, which defines a contact layout, the generator will create a partial named `_contact.html.erb`.
+Using the example above, which defines a contact page type, the generator will create a partial named `_contact.html.erb`.

 ::: tip
 You can pass `--template-engine` or `-e` as option to use one of `haml`, `slim` and `erb`.
 The default depends on your default template engine in your Rails host app.